yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_lifecycle.md

 {
-    "title": "API Management lifecycle",
+    "title": "API management lifecycle",
-    "linkTitle": "API lifecycle",
+    "linkTitle": "API management lifecycle",
     "weight": "3",
     "date": "2020-04-14",
-    "description": "The entire API life cycle must be considered from both sides: The service provider and service consumer, to get the most value from the platform."
+    "description": "You must consider the entire API lifecycle from both sides, the service provider and service consumer, to get the most value from the platform."
 }

-An API management solution must consider both API consumers and API service providers and how they should interact with the platform.
+An API management solution must consider both API consumers and API service providers and how they interact with the platform.

 ## Self-service is the key

 API management is the process of publishing, promoting, and managing Application Programming Interfaces (APIs) in a secure, scalable environment.
 It includes the creation of API consumer support resources that define and document APIs to facilitate easy consumption.
 API management supports business initiatives to enable easy interaction with customers and partners.

 A well-executed API strategy helps create more selling channels, better engage with customers, and offer more value to partners.
 This practice of doing better business through the effective delivery of APIs enables the API economy.
-API management uses new Web-Oriented Architecture (WOA) technologies such as REST, JSON, and OAuth instead of traditional Service-Oriented Architecture (SOA) technologies.
+API management uses Web-Oriented Architecture (WOA) technologies such as REST, JSON, and OAuth instead of traditional Service-Oriented Architecture (SOA) technologies.

 The role of central IT with specialists in API security should not be responsible for each API, but should develop global security policies that are utilized by each API.

 It is important for service providers that the integration of their interfaces does not become an additional daily burden, but can be integrated into the existing workflow.
 This is the only way to ensure that APIs are integrated into the platform early enough.
 In other words, the API management platform should be integrated via an automatic CI/CD pipeline for APIs.

-The service consumer expects an API developer portal, which is the central entry point into the company's API economy.
-In the API developer portal, the consumer will find APIs from various service providers, both enterprise services and integrated cloud services.
-These should be well documented, divided into categories (business expertise, maturity level) and in a self-service test and, if necessary, consumable.
+The service consumer expects an API developer portal, which is the central entry point into your API economy.
+In the API developer portal, the consumer can find APIs from various service providers, both enterprise services and integrated cloud services.
+These should be well documented, divided into categories (business expertise, maturity level), available for self-service test and, if necessary, consumable.

 The following illustration shows the complete API lifecycle, which is passed through by various personas, including the API service provider and consumer.